 Lifestyle excess insurance: this covers the excess on different types of insurance policies, such as car insurance, home insurance and travel insurance.
 Bear in mind that your excess limit is applied to all policies.

 If you make a claim on your car insurance policy you’ll be required to pay an excess.

-For example if you make a successful claim for £500 and your excess is £100, your insurer will pay you £400 to cover the cost of repair to your car — essentially you will pay for £100 of the claim (no matter how much the claim is for).
+This means if, for example, you make a successful claim for £500 and your excess is £100, your insurer will pay you £400 to cover the cost of repairs to your car and essentially you will pay for £100 of the claim (no matter how much the claim is for).

-If you were involved in an accident and the insurer finds that it wasn’t your fault, you will usually be able to claim the excess back — although you will usually be expected to pay the excess while the accident is being investigated.
+If you were involved in an accident and the insurer finds that it wasn’t your fault, you will usually be able to claim the excess back — although you may be expected to pay the excess while the accident is being investigated.

 Your insurer will usually not pay out for a claim that costs less than your excess.
-They will usually recommend that you pay for repairs yourself as it wouldn’t be economical to pay for an excess charge in this case.
+Instead, they might recommend that you pay for repairs yourself as it wouldn’t be economical to pay for an excess charge in this case.
 Insurers use excess charges to prevent people making claims for lots of small issues, which would eventually drive up the cost of car insurance for everybody.

-A good price comparison website will clearly show the total excess you will have to make in the event of a claim, broken down by the compulsory and voluntary amount.
+A good price comparison website will clearly show the total excess you will have to make in the event of a claim.
+The excess is usually split into two parts, so you should be able to see both the compulsory and voluntary amount.
 You should also be able to easily adjust your voluntary excess level to see how this affects the cost of your premium.

 The cost of car insurance excess varies with different policies and depending on whether you choose to have a voluntary excess as well as a compulsory one.

 Most insurers will charge a higher compulsory excess for young and new drivers as they are seen to be more likely to claim than older, more experienced drivers.